(Last updated 21st January 2022)

 - Online form

 Your request will be acknowledged within 3 working days.
 The Council aims to provide an accessible format upon request within 15 working days.
 If you cannot view the map on our ‘contact us’ page, call or email us for directions.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

-We are currently installing a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
+We have a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
 Our offices have audio induction loops, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.

 Preparation of this accessibility statement

 This statement was prepared on 19 October 2020.
 It was last reviewed on 22nd January 2022.